 A little backstory…

 A couple of years ago I built a hydroponic gutter garden on the side of my chicken coop.
-It was a simple hydroponic system, a gutter filled with hydroton clay pebbles and a water pump that was set up to continually pump nutrient through the gutters.
+It was a simple system, a gutter filled with hydroton clay pebbles and a water pump that was set up to continually pump the nutrients through the gutters.

 I went back a couple of weeks later and noticed that a plant had been chopped.